jacygao/techblog/guardrails.md

 ## You Build It You Run It

 Delivery team is responsible for its Run activities, including deployments and production support.

+## High Observerability

+Services should have standardized monitoring to observe the health of the applications.
+Logs, metrics and stats across services should be aggregated and centralised with the capability to track the call chains through your system.